Norvik-Alexian/Python-University/3. Python_Operators/README.md

 * pop() method removes some element from list by index
 * remove() method removes first occurrence of specified value.
 * sort() method sorts list by ascending principle
 * reverse() method sorts list by descending principle.

+### == vs is
+* == checks if objects have the same content and compares strings character by character
+* is check if objects have same identity or compares the identity